PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 ---
 layout: post
-title: The Perils of MySQL
+title: A few MySQL subtleties and how to go about them
 excerpt:
 date: 2017-01-12 00:00:00 +0200
 categories: Coding